spidernet-io/spiderpool/docs/usage/install/ai/get-started-macvlan.md

     EOF
     ```

     > - `cni.spidernet.io/rdma-resource-inject: gpu-macvlan` is a fixed key, and the value is user-defined.
-A group of network card configurations with the same Label and Value must have the same cniType.
     > - `enableRdma`, `rdmaResourceName` and `ippools` must be configured, otherwise the Pod will fail to inject network resources successfully.

 3. Add the annotation `cni.spidernet.io/rdma-resource-inject: gpu-macvlan` to the Pod, so that Spiderpool automatically adds 8 GPU-affinity network cards for RDMA communication and configures 8 types of RDMA resources: